ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/10-Analyze-Layout-File.md

 ## Load your request file

-This is the receipt file that you want to analyze (pdf, jpeg, png, or tiff).
+This is the form file that you want to analyze (pdf, jpeg, png, or tiff).

 ```csharp
 var filePath = "/path/to/local/file.jpg";